 1. Quickdraw positioning

 Always use a quickdraw equipped with STRING type webbing protection.
 The anchor-end carabiner must be mobile (no STRING).
 The rope-end carabiner must be fixed (with STRING).
-Warning: never install two STRINGs on one quickdraw.
-It would be too rigid: risk of poor positioning (e.g. cantilevered loading).
+WARNING: never install two STRINGs on one quickdraw.
+It would be too rigid: there is a risk of poor positioning (e.g. cantilevered loading).

 2. Clipping the rope

 With small ANGE S carabiners, it is more effective to keep the fingers on the outside.
 Stabilize the quickdraw carabiner and put the rope through it.